Next Period Recommendation Reality Check: Benchmark

-\begin{itemize} \item \textbf{TopPopular} \cite{popularbaselines}, \textbf{TopPersonal} \cite{tifuknn} are simple RecSys baselines that work based on item popularity.
-The TopPopular algorithm recommends the most popular items, sorting them in descending order of global popularity.
-The TopPersonal method focuses on items with which the user has already interacted.
-The recommendation list is created by sorting them in descending order of interaction frequency.
-If no personal recommendations are found, TopPersonal uses the TopPopular approach for prediction. \item \textbf{NMF} \cite{nmf}, \textbf{PureSVD} \cite{conventionalrecs}, \textbf{IALS} \cite{als} are matrix factorization-based (MF-based) models.
+During our benchmark, we evaluated the following RecSys approaches: \begin{itemize} \item \textbf{TopPopular} \cite{popularbaselines}, \textbf{TopPersonal} \cite{tifuknn} are simple RecSys popularity-based baselines. \item \textbf{NMF} \cite{nmf}, \textbf{PureSVD} \cite{conventionalrecs}, \textbf{ALS} \cite{als} are matrix factorization-based (MF-based) models.
 These models are designed to approximate any value in the interaction matrix by multiplying the user and item vectors in the hidden space.
 The interaction matrix could be represented as a matrix with interaction frequencies or in binary form.
 We use the $preprocessing$ hyperparameter to handle this data transformation.
 We apply the $log (1 + p)$ transformation for the $log$ option.
 For $binary$, all frequencies above 0 were replaced by 1.
-Finally, no transformations were used at all for the $none$ preprocessing. \item \textbf{SLIM} \cite{slim}, \textbf{EASE} \cite{ease} are linear models that learn an item-item weight matrix.
-Similar to MF-based models, we add a $preprocessing$ hyperparameter to approximate frequencies or a binary mask of interactions. \item \textbf{Multi-VAE} \cite{multivae}, \textbf{Macrid-VAE} \cite{macridvae}, \textbf{RecVAE} \cite{recvae} are variational autoencoder approaches (VAE-based) for a top-n recommendation task.
-They utilize the idea of using multinomial likelihood to recover inputs from hidden representations and use them for recommendations. \item \textbf{GRU4Rec} \cite{gru4rec}, \textbf{SASRec} \cite{sasrec}, \textbf{BERT4Rec} \cite{bert4rec} are sequential-based models.
+Finally, no transformations were used at all for the $none$ preprocessing. \item \textbf{SLIM} \cite{slim}, \textbf{EASE} \cite{ease} are linear models that learn an item-item weight matrix (I2I-based).
+Similar to MF-based models, we add a $preprocessing$ hyperparameter to approximate frequencies or a binary mask of interactions. \item \textbf{MultiVAE} \cite{multivae}, \textbf{MacridVAE} \cite{macridvae}, \textbf{RecVAE} \cite{recvae} are variational autoencoder approaches (VAE-based) for a top-n recommendation task.
+As a more generic benchmark, we also include the $preprocessing$ hyperparameter for the VAE-based methods. \item \textbf{GRU4Rec} \cite{gru4rec}, \textbf{SASRec} \cite{sasrec}, \textbf{BERT4Rec} \cite{bert4rec} are sequential-based models.
 Unlike previously mentioned methods, these models know the sequence of users' interactions and learn sequence representation with RNN- or self-attention-based neural networks.
-This representation is then used for next-item recommendations. \item \textbf{RepeatNet} \cite{repeatnet} is an RNN-based model that uses a repeat-explore mechanism for session-based recommendations.
-The model has two different recommendation modes.
+This representation is then used for next-item recommendations. \item \textbf{RepeatNet} \cite{repeatnet} is an RNN-based model that uses a repeat-explore mechanism for recommendations.
+This model has two different recommendation modes.
 In the first, "repeat" mode, the model recommends something from users' consumption history.
 In the second, "explore" mode, the model recommends something new that has not been listed in the input sequence. \item \textbf{ItemKNN} \cite{DBLP:conf/www/SarwarKKR01} is an item-based k-nearest neighbors method, which utilizes similarities between previously purchased items.
-Similar to \cite{arewereallymakingmuchprogress}, we used different similarity measures during our experiments: Jaccard coefficient, Cosine, Asymmetric Cosine, and Tversky similarity. \item \textbf{TIFUKNN} \cite{tifuknn} is a current state-of-the-art method for the next-basket recommendation task.
-It applies the idea of learning Temporal Item Frequencies with the k-nearest neighbors approach. \end{itemize}
+Similar to \cite{arewereallymakingmuchprogress}, we used different similarity measures for our experiments: Jaccard, Cosine, Asymmetric Cosine, and Tversky similarity. \item \textbf{TIFUKNN} \cite{tifuknn} is a next-basket recommender which applies the idea of learning Temporal Item Frequencies with the k-nearest neighbors approach. \end{itemize}